dindadattatreya/trashcanprojects/README.md

 > **"One person's digital trash is another person's... well, maybe just slightly older code."**

 Welcome to my personal digital junkyard and time capsule!
-This repository serves as a permanent public archive for all the applications, experimental scripts, and raw code snippets I wrote back when I was in **11th and 12th grade (pre-college)**.
+This repository serves as a permanent public archive for all the applications, experimental scripts, and raw code snippets I wrote back when I was in **11th, 12th grade (pre-college) and also First Year**.

 ---